Anti ram barriers

 - In 2019 government started looking at new technologies such as novel materials (perhaps glue) and non kinetic smoke, pulse or hacking originally intended for stopping Russian tanks in Europe.

 - The military already use Qinetiq X-net vehicle arrest system which slows vehicles at less than 1G but stops them rolling as far as spikes would, and which you can buy in 3t and 10t ratings.
 It is ludicrously non user friendly, but maybe worth knowing the concept.

-Fun Fact: CPNI PIDS testing is done by the MoD’s Security Services Group’s Technical Services Area’s Protective Services Advice Team at RAF Valley (where security infamously broke down with sentries asleep on the job).
+Fun Fact: NPSA PIDS testing is done by the MoD’s Security Services Group’s Technical Services Area’s Protective Services Advice Team at RAF Valley (where security infamously broke down with sentries asleep on the job).
 The same area designed and built the Almond alarm GUI and AC12M systems.